 St Paul's was built when the railways brought lots of workers to this part of the city & it was known as the Railwayman's Church with a plaque inside to the GNR workers who lost their lives working for the railway in New England.
 There are also 2 Cakebread & Robey & Co stained glass windows in the sanctuary in memory of a Mr Rouse (and also his wife) who had overseen the workers at New England in the early part of the 19th Century.

 Coffee is held in the church after services & we have a paddock beside the church which we also use as a car park.
 The Vicarage is next door to the church.
-Rev Ron's wife, Val, is St Paul's Lay Pastoral Minister; she is also the Administrator and provides a Notice sheet each Sunday which is also emailed out; and is editor of the monthly Magazine.
+Rev Ron's wife, Val, is St Paul's Licensed Lay Minister; she is also the Administrator and provides a Notice sheet & BLOG each Sunday which is also emailed out.
 The web site on stpauls-peterborough.org.uk has on diary dates & 5 Minute Prayer diary & other helpful information.
-The church is ideal for weddings; Baptisms (christenings) are held on Sunday afternoons; Rev Ron conducs funerals in church & also at the Crematorium.~We have a part-time Children & Families Worker; regular Alpha groups for those enquiring about the Christian faith or those who would like to refresh themselves with who Jesus is and what is life all about.
+The church is ideal for weddings; Baptisms (christenings) are held on Sunday afternoons; Rev Ron conducs funerals in church & also at the Crematorium.~We had, until June 2023 a part-time Children & Families Worker who was ordained in July and so have a vacancy; regular Alpha groups for those enquiring about the Christian faith or those who would like to refresh themselves with who Jesus is and what is life all about.

 Each month we hold a St Paul's OASIS Time in church from 2-3.15pm either on a Tues or a Thursday and all are welcome to call in for a cup of tea, etc It is ideal for the older generation including those recently bereaved..
-We do at least one coach trip each year for fun and fellowship.
-We work closely with local Christians as Rev Ron & Val are on the Steering Group of Hope4 Peterborough, arranging times of informed prayer 3/4 a year for the various Christian ministries happening in the Peterborough area i.e. outreach to homeless.
+We used to have at least one coach trip each year for fun and fellowship (sadly not since 2020 ) and hope to begin them again.
+We work with a mission group called Through Faith Mission and regularly do outreach events to our parish including monthly Litter Picks .
+In March 2024 we plan to have a mission group from Operation Mobilisation join us to help in outreach in the parish.
 Every Sunday we remind ourselves that Christ is Risen, He is risen indeed, Alleluia !

 "The parish of Peterborough: St Paul is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Peterborough’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."